pjrose/displaymanager/README.md

    requested display is offline.
 4. **Rotate Display** – prompts for a stored name, lets you pick an orientation, and calls `DisplayManager.Rotate` with the GDI identifier captured during enumeration.
-5. **Show Test Window** – spawns a sample window and positions it with `DisplayManager.ApplyWindow` so you can confirm bounds handling.
+5. **Show Test Window** – spawns a sample window, positions it with `DisplayManager.ApplyWindow`, and registers it with the `WindowPlacementTracker` so it comes back automatically after topology changes.

 Usage examples
 --------------